wolfswolke/aniworld_scraper/readme.md

+# ARCHIVED PROJECT NOTICE

+⚠️ This project is no longer maintained.
+Why?

+I haven't watched a anime in more then a year and couldn’t find a maintainable way to rebuild this project with a cleaner codebase.

+If you find anything useful here, feel free to use it in your own projects.

 # Anime/Series Scraper

 This tool enables you to scrape and download all seasons and episodes of anime from Aniworld.to or series from SerienStream (S.to).